dferrero/matcher/README.md

 ```
 -h, --help      Displays help message and exit
 -l, --log       Set log file to be checked against regexs
--re             Set regex file where are stored all regex to test
+-r             Set regex file where are stored all regex to test

 -t              Test regex syntax.
 If anyone is incorrect, the script dies
 -A              Print all regex in Arcsight format